-Agile Interview Questions: If you are going for an interview, then it’s very common to face some of the Agile interview questions because nowadays most of the companies are following Israel methodologies to develop the software products.
+Agile Interview Questions: If you are going for an interview, then it’s very common to face some of the Agile interview questions because nowadays most companies are following Agile methodologies to develop software products.

 Top Agile Interview Questions